sourcegraph/sourcegraph-public-snapshot/doc/admin/teams/index.md

 ### GitHub teams

-Using the GitHub CLI, you can ingest teams data from GitHub into Sourcegraph.
+Using the GitHub CLI along with Sourcegraph's CLI, you can ingest teams data from GitHub into Sourcegraph.
 You may want to run this process regularly.

 ```bash
 #!/usr/bin/env bash